 - 1. In Page view, select the text you want to include in the list.
-Make sure each item in the list is a separate paragraph.

-- 2. Click a list type button on the Text Properties palette.

-- 3. Select the paragraph or paragraphs you want to make subordinate and click the right indent button or press Tab.

-- Bullet one, level one¶
+Make sure each item in the list is a separate paragraph. - 2.
+Click a list type button on the Text Properties panel. - 3.
+Select the paragraph or paragraphs you want to make subordinate and click the right indent button or press Tab. - Bullet one, level one¶

-- o Bullet one, level two¶
+Bullet one, level two¶ Bullet two, level two¶

-- o Bullet two, level two¶
+Bullet two, level one¶

-- Bullet two, level one¶
+- Bullet three, level one¶

-- Bullet three, level one
+Bullet three, level one¶

 - A. Bullet one, level two¶

 - B. Bullet two, level two¶